-Headers are displayed in the colour specified with ECOLOUR G.
+Unless overridden by the alternate option, the function is displayed in the colour specified with ECOLOUR G

 :label

 This section specifies the format of labels.
 Labels are lines within a file that end with a particular string.
 They are similar to headers.